UPPMAX/HPC-python/docs/load_run.rst

           Where:
           D:  Default Module

-        Use "module spider" to find all possible modules and extensions.
+        Use module spider" to find all possible modules and extensions.
         Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".